 Decking uses structural grade wood.
 It’s thicker than any grade of the wooden floorboards mentioned above.
 Also, there’s a chance this looks different from the inner floor, even if they’re of the same timber species.
 You’ll notice a difference in colour and features and that’s because wood is a natural building material.

 At the end of the day, it’s smarter to match the colour of the two timbers rather than matching their grade.

 To enhance the connection of your indoor and outdoor spaces, install your decking and interior floorboards in one direction.
 Laying them in different ways will work too, as long as the colours are the same.

 You can use indoor and outdoor boards of different widths as long as they have similar colours.

 However, your efforts to create a seamless transition can be ruined by door tracks and drainages.

-Hire a design expert to work on your space.
+Are you going to build an indoor-outdoor space?
+Hire a design expert to work on your project.